 You can also view the city COVID-19 web page for more information.

-The Code Enforcement Division is responsible for investigating and processing general nuisance violations, applicable statutory provisions, and specific ordinance violations, including, but not limited to:
+The Code Compliance Division is responsible for investigating and processing general nuisance violations, applicable statutory provisions, and specific ordinance violations, including, but not limited to:

 - Junk and abandoned vehicles on private property.

 - Tall grass and weed violations on private property.

 - Outside storage of junk & trash on private property.

 - Bandit Signs on public right of ways.

 The Code Compliance Division is responsible for monitoring both public and private property, commercial and residential, to ensure that there are no health or safety hazards that might endanger the public and determining compliance with certain City codes and ordinances.
 These code requirements are the minimum standards the City has adopted to protect the interests and eliminate hazards that could affect public safety, health, and general welfare.
 The City’s codes and ordinances address a wide variety of areas, including nuisance violations, public health, zoning violations and sign violations.

 Code Compliance Officers are not Police Officers and cannot issue citations.
 However, officers can still file complaints with the City’s Municipal Court, which requires a property owner or occupant to appear in court to answer to charges of code violation.
 In addition, for certain types of violation, the City may remove the nuisance and charge the property owner for the cost of work, including placing a lien on the property to recover the costs.
 However, the primary focus of the officers in enforcement is education, and officers will normally work with first-time offenders and allow them time to remove the nuisance themselves.